Validation

 Connected components

-This tool allows you to see if all of your routing paths are connected together.
+This tool allows you to check that all of your routing paths are connected together.
 In most cases, we recommend having only one component, meaning that all of your routing network is connected.
 However, in some cases, e.g. if you have multiple buildings on your map that are not connected, it is expected to have more than one routing component.

 Connected POIs

-This tool allows you to see if every POIs are connected to your routing network.
+This tool allows you to check that each POI is connected to your routing network.
 If a POI is not connected to the network, your users will not be able to be guided to its location.

 Overlapping nodes

-This tool allows you to check if multiple points are placed on top of one another.
+This tool allows you to detect multiple nodes that are placed on top of one another.
+In that case, you should only have one node.

 Dangling access